eaudeweb/eaudeweb.github.com/team/_posts/2015-10-12-senior-frontend.markdown

 ---
-title: Senior Frontend Developer (1)
+title: Frontend Developer (1)
 layout: job
 ---

-We are looking for a Frontend Senior Developer, with solid experience in JavaScript, able to work with, and/or learn, React, Angular, Meteor or any other library, according to our project’s requirements.
+We are looking for a Frontend Developer, with experience in JavaScript, able to work with, and/or learn, React, Angular, Meteor or any other library, according to our project’s requirements.

 Using open-source technologies we build web applications for international clients.
 We use Linux, Git, Python, PHP, Drupal, Django, Django REST Framework, Flask, Zope, MongoDB, PostgreSQL.